-Have you ever thouhgt of automating the process of converting regular fonts to webfonts?
-If the answer is yes, or you just curious now, go ahead, read this post.
+Have you ever thought of automating the process of converting regular fonts to webfonts?

 Marmot takes any font, uploads it to Font Squirrel and downloads a zip file with woff, ttf, eot and svg versions of the font.
 By default, Marmot uses default settings for the generator.